 The PATH train continues to Journal Square where I transfer to another train.
 By now, its around 10 am and trains are getting crowded with me and my bike taking up too much room.
 We finally make it to 33rd St. Now its a matter of finding elevators you never knew about to take you up to the street then back down to Penn Station.
 After waiting about ½ hour the Vermonter appears on the board.
 This is the only train to Burlington.
 Each day it leaves at 11:30 a.m. and arrives 9 hours later 7 miles outside of Burlington in Essex Junction, VT.

 Another elevator ride down is requried to the track #8.
 Then, finally, the conductor needed to figure out what car had the rack where I could put my bike.
 The Vermonter only allows 3 bikes at a time on the whole train.

 I’m in Springfield MA as I write this with another 4 hours to go.
 Then, I need to reset the bike and make my way to my airbnb stay for 2 nights.
 Looking forward to getting there and concluding today in one piece.
 All Aboard?

 Well Amtrak did its best to live up to its reputation and came in 3o minutes late.
 We departed the train at about 8:50 and the rest was up to Google Maps.
 I’m a seasoned enough rider to take on a challenge riding in the dark but it was relatively easy to follow the online guidance direct to my stay 7 miles away.

-And, a good stay it was at an airbnb 32 Spruce St. A few convenient blocks from the city activity, close to the lake but far enough to be very calm and peaceful.
+And, a good stay it was at an airbnb at 32 Spruce St. A few convenient blocks from the city activity and close to the lake but far enough to be very calm and peaceful.
 Starved, I headed out to a corner “Gastro Pub” to get a couple beers and a burger.
 All was right with the world again.